Old Order Mennonite: Beliefs and practices

 Old Order Mennonite horse and carriage in Oxford County, Ontario, in 2006.

 "Black bumper" car of the 1920s, such as might have been driven by early Horning Church members.

 Many practices among the Old Order Mennonites stem from the biblical principle of nonconformity to the world, according to and other Bible verses.

 The avoidance of technologies by Old Order Mennonites and Old Order Amish is based not on a belief that the technology is in some way evil, but over a concern for the nature of their communities.
 Community is important to a Mennonite, and a technology or practice is rejected if it would adversely affect it.

 Many Old Order Mennonite groups reject automobiles but in an emergency even the most traditional Old Order Mennonite is likely to accept a ride in an automobile; those who sell milk in areas that require cooling will install electricity in the barn.
 Some of the groups that allow the use of cars and trucks, such as the Markham-Waterloo Mennonite Conference, will ensure that they are all black, even painting over chromed sections to achieve this effect.

 Old Order Mennonites also practise plainness, including the dress, which is the opposite of showiness in clothing but also in physical appearance.
+Some Old Order Mennonites such as the Dave Martin group look in appearance very similar to the Old Order Amish as they only wear solid, dark colors, where as your average Old Order Mennonites will wear floral patterns and other patterns that are similar, but they will not wear anything that’s too bold.
+Women wear a cape dress, and men wear a shirt and suspenders.
+For church, the men will wear a coat that is most often black or a similar color.
+Regarding hair, women wear it in a tight bun with a prayer Kapp on top of the bun, as it is considered a sin for women to not cover their head.